 Advice-Only™ Financial Planning

 Definition: A fiduciary planning engagement defined by structural separation: the advisor does not custody client assets, does not implement recommendations or execute transactions, does not manage assets with discretion, and does not receive product-, platform-, referral-, or asset-based compensation—so advice is delivered without implementation-linked incentives.
+These requirements apply at the engagement level; an advisor may offer other services elsewhere, but not inside an Advice-Only™ engagement.

 Purpose: Establishes Advice-Only™ as an auditable architecture of fiduciary objectivity, not a fee label or service scope.